The top sides for Arepas include Bandeja Paisa, Corn and Pulled Pork, Tamales, Chicken Avocado Salad, and Garlicky Shrimp.

 Perhaps you're planning to have arepas for breakfast or as a snack.

-Dip them in a bowl of freshly made guasacaca sauce to refresh your taste buds with a burst of flavors.
+Dip them in a bowl of freshly made guasacaca sauce to refresh your palate with a pop of flavors.